Ghana Airways: Formative years

-Flights to Asmara were added in early 1963, and the flights with Il-18s continued to Aden in the Aden Protectorate, whilst in March the airline began flights to Switzerland and Moscow, although those flights were short-lived.
-In September 1963 the airline joined the International Air Transport Association, becoming its ninety-third member, and they returned four of their eight Il-18s to the Soviet Union after determining that they were surplus to the airline's requirements.
-In 1961 it was reported that in three months of operation on the Accra–Khartoum route, the airline had carried only 12 revenue passengers.
+Flights to Asmara were added in early 1963, and the flights with Il-18s continued to Aden in the Aden Protectorate, while in March the airline began flights to Switzerland and Moscow, although those flights were short-lived.
+In September 1963, the airline joined the International Air Transport Association, becoming its ninety-third member, and they returned four of their eight Il-18s to the Soviet Union after determining that they were surplus to the airline's requirements.
+In 1961, it was reported that in three months of operation on the Accra-Khartoum route, the airline had carried only 12 revenue passengers.
 It was also reported in 1962 that the airline was only utilising the aircraft collectively for no more than 36 hours of flight time per week.
 The airline signed a lease agreement with Swissair in October 1963 for the wet-lease operation of Convair 990 jetliners on the Accra-London route.

 The Viscounts were put up for sale in November 1964, and the airline began a pool agreement with Nigeria Airways, which saw Ghana Airways being given cabotage rights from Lagos to Cairo and Beirut via Kano and Addis Ababa.
-In mid-February 1965, the agreement with Swissair ended and Convair 990A services were discontinued, to be replaced by the Vickers VC10.
+Midway through February 1965, the contract with Swissair came to an end, and the Vickers VC10 took its place.
 In the same month, the Britannias were withdrawn.
-The first VC10 was delivered to Accra on 18 December 1964, and initially conducted proving and training flights, before entering service on 15 February 1965 on the route to London.
+The first VC10 was delivered to Accra on 18 December 1964 and initially conducted proving and training flights, before entering service on 15 February 1965 on the route to London.
 The second VC10 was delivered to the airline in June 1965, enabling services to Beirut to commence.
 Ghana Airways operated the aircraft in a configuration of 20 first class and 87 economy class seats.

 Following the February 1966 coup in which Nkrumah's regime was overthrown, the new National Liberation Council (NLC) took steps to eliminate loss-making routes from the Ghana Airways network, which Nkrumah had kept open in order to show the Ghanaian flag.
-However, the NLC continued Nkrumah's policy of directing Ghana Airways to operate routes based upon politics, but forced the airline to stop operations to Cairo because of the support for Nkrumah given by Egyptian President Gamal Abdel Nasser.
+However, the NLC continued Nkrumah's policy of directing Ghana Airways to operate routes based upon politics but forced the airline to stop operations to Cairo because of the support for Nkrumah given by Egyptian President Gamal Abdel Nasser.

 The remaining Soviet aircraft, one Antonov An-12 and four Il-18s, were retired in 1967.
 The route to Bamako, suspended since the February 1966 coup, restarted in conjunction with Air Mali operating one of their Il-18s on the route.
-The airline also started a pool agreement with Nigeria Airways, under which Ghana Airways utilised Nigerian Fokker F27s on domestic routes and Nigeria Airways employed Ghana Airways Viscounts on their Lagos–Accra route.
+The airline also started a pool agreement with Nigeria Airways, under which Ghana Airways utilized Nigerian Fokker F27s on domestic routes and Nigeria Airways employed Ghana Airways Viscounts on their Lagos-Accra route.